aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to ODS in C++ Applications" h2="Convert TEX to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TEX is a document markup language and formatting system, which is widely used for creating documents.
+ODS is an open document spreadsheet format, which is used for storing tabular data.
+Converting TEX to ODS is necessary when you need to store tabular data in a spreadsheet format.

+<h2>How Aspose.Total Helps for TEX to ODS Conversion</h2>
+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert TEX to ODS in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting TEX to ODS is a simple two-step process.

-Converting TEX to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+In the first step, you can export TEX to XLSX by using Aspose.PDF for C++.
+This component provides a set of APIs that can be used to convert TEX to XLSX.
+It also provides a set of features that can be used to customize the output XLSX file.

+In the second step, you can convert XLSX to ODS by using Aspose.Cells for C++.
+This component provides a set of APIs that can be used to convert XLSX to ODS.
+It also provides a set of features that can be used to customize the output ODS file.

+Overall, Aspose.Total for C++ makes it easy to convert TEX to ODS in C++.
+It provides a set of APIs and features that can be used to customize the output ODS file.
+Moreover, it is easy to use and can be integrated into any C++ application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}